The High W Challenge: Robust Neutrino Energy Estimators for LArTPCs: Impact of secondary variables dependency

 \subsection{Missing Hadronic Energy}

 We explore the impact of missing hadronic energy through constructing the alternative response matrix with an upper limit on this quantity, starting with only events in which all hadronic energy is visible.
 The results of this closure test are presented in Fig.~\ref{fig:OscMissingE}.
-As expected, the SF method demonstrates the greatest resilience, as this method is able to infer missing momentum from invisible particles, followed by the $W$-based and proton-based estimators.
+The methods displaying the most resilience are the single proton version of the CCQE-like estimator and the SF method, followed by the $W$-based and proton-based estimators.
 The calorimetric and CCQE-like methods are more sensitive to unobserved hadronic components.